untodesu/vhs-noise/README.md

 and the amount of blur you can get closer to the real thing:
 ![](2023-09-06_00-40.png)

+# Requirements (Windows)
+* WSL or whatever the hell windows users use these days

 # Requirements
 * A GPU
+* A UNIX-like system
 * GLFW (`pacman -S glfw-x11` or `pacman -S glfw-wayland` or something else I don't care)

 # Building